junxit/us-congress-bills-111/metadata.md

 - 2009-05-18 — Introduced in Senate
 - 2009-05-18 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2009-05-20 — Committee on Homeland Security and Governmental Affairs.
+Ordered to be reported with amendments favorably.
+- 2009-07-22 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with amendments.
+With written report No. 111-56.
+- 2009-07-22 — Committee on Homeland Security and Governmental Affairs.
+Reported by Senator Lieberman with amendments.
+With written report No. 111-56.
+- 2009-07-22 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 121.